djplaner/blog/docs/2009/09/12/dedes-sleeping-eating-and-bonding-metaphor-and-the-diversity-of-learning-and-its-impacts-for-e-learning/index.md

 ---
-title: "Dede&#039;s &quot;sleeping, eating and bonding&quot; metaphor and the diversity of learning and its impacts for e-learning"
+title: Dede's \"sleeping, eating and bonding\" metaphor and the diversity of learning and its impacts for e-learning
 date: 2009-09-12 11:35:59+10:00
 categories: ['chapter-2', 'design-theory', 'elearning', 'phd', 'psframework', 'thesis']
 type: post